will51mps0n/will51mps0n/projects/mem.md

 [← Back to Home](../index.html)

-## EECS 482 Memory Manager: Virtual Memory Pager
+## Memory Manager: Virtual Memory Pager
-**March 2025**

-This project was the culmination of Michigan’s advanced Operating Systems course, where I built a complete **memory pager** to manage virtual memory for multiple processes.
+This is a complete **memory pager** to manage virtual memory for multiple processes.
 The system mimicked an OS kernel module, complete with simulated MMU, swap space, file mapping, page tables, and physical memory.

 ---